dsolanor/template-test/README.md

 # template-test

-This is an exmaple template for testing uses
+This is an exmaple template for testing uses.
+Changed in template